ironpencil/survive/unity/readme.txt

 Controls

-Arrow Keys/WASD to move, Shift toggles run, and Space/Enter to select. + and - will change the volume, and you can use Escape in the main game to bring up a menu that will let you return to the Title screen.
+Arrow Keys/WASD to move, Shift toggles run, and Space/Enter to select.
+Press M to toggle mini-map visibility. + and - will change the volume, and you can use Escape in the main game to bring up a menu that will let you return to the Title screen.

 Also there are a few semi-gross up-close bug pictures in the game, so if you don't like creepy crawlies you should enable the "Blur Bugs" option on the How to Play screen.